Bahamas Healthcare System: Insurance Option & What Expats Need to Know

 Private Healthcare

-Two of the prominent private hospitals in the Bahamas: the Lyford Cay Hospital and the JCI-accredited Doctor’s Hospital, are situated on the New Providence Island within the island nation.
+Two of the prominent private hospitals in the Bahamas, the Lyford Cay Hospital and the JCI-accredited Doctor’s Hospital, are situated on the island of New Providence within the island nation.
 These private hospitals offer general and emergency services, as well as specialized medical care in the Bahamas for patients with severe medical conditions.
 If it is a problematic procedure, patients will go through a medical evacuation process to the USA, where they will receive immediate care.
-Furthermore, medical professionals who are part of the Bahamas healthcare system are proficient in the English language.
+Furthermore, medical professionals who are part of the Bahamas’ healthcare system are proficient in the English language.
 The nurses, doctors, therapists, and a range of other medical professionals are full of dedication when it comes to providing care for all the patients.

 Emergency Medical Services